 So only about 10% of people are left-handed.
 Yet, why do we find this such a fascinating field of study?
 Because it gives us phenomenal insight into how the brain functions.
 A basic understanding of the brain is that the left hemisphere controls the right side of the body and vice versa – that is, brain lateralization.
 The left hemisphere (right-hand prominence) controls language, speech, and logic and is called the linear thinking mode.
 The right hemisphere controls creativity, perception, and art and is

 Yet, while handedness may not be predictive about what a person does well, it may be an indicator of how they will behave.

 - Divergent thinking: Some research does show that lefties are better at divergent thinking, a method of idea generation that explores many possible solutions.5

-- Negative thinking: Multiple studies suggest that lefties are more prone to negative thoughts, phobias, post-traumatic stress disorder, and moodiness.6 This is in line with the concept of emotional lateralization, with the right hemisphere of the brain thought to control more of our emotional functioning.7
+- Negative thinking: Multiple studies suggest that lefties are more prone to negative thoughts, phobias, post-traumatic stress disorder, and moodiness.6 This is in line with the concept of

 - Listening differently: The right brain, and hence lefties, hear slow-changing sounds like syllables better while righties prefer faster changing sounds like consonants.
 So the way a left-hander and right-hander hear the same speech will be different.
 And this is important information that can come in handy in the treatment of language or speech disorders, and even a stroke.8